 It is recommended to run the data tier on a physical machine rather than a virtual machine.
-This is based on the overhead associated with virtualization and I/O bound activities.
-When tuning a database in a newly deployed environment, it is very important to prime your database statistics.
+This suggestion is based on notable overhead associated with the virtualization of I/O bound activities.
+In addition, when tuning a database in a newly deployed environment, it is very important to prime your database statistics.
 Failing to prime the database can result in poor performance or transaction rollbacks.

-PIM Session Recorder RDB
+PIM Session Recorder RDB: Priming

-Capture a relatively small number (15K frames) of Session Recordings to prime the IBM Privileged Identity Manager Session Recorder database.
-Load 1K Resources via PIMUI.
-Next, update the table/index statistics via runstats/reorg invocation.
+In order to prime the PIM Session Recorder relational database, first capture a relatively small number (15K frames) of session recordings.
+Finally, update the table/index statistics via runstats/reorg invocation.
 These database statistics tuning tasks are a vital part of the IBM Privileged Identity Manager product performance.